SamuelPrigent/React-modal-context/Readme.md

 ## Description

-React component that allows iterating multiple modals using context to handle the display.
+React component that allows iterating multiple modals using context to handle the display :

 - To add another modal, create a new component like `<CustomModalTwo/>`.
 - Wrap each modal component with his own `<ModalContextProvider>`.